DeviCatOutlet/devicatoutlet.github.io/characters.md

 # Characters

-## Here you’ll find a list of DeviCat's original characters and her artist disclaimer.
+## List of DeviCat's original characters and disclaimer.

 **Use of my art:** My work may be used for personal use but not commercial use.
 Note: if you are using my art on a public platform (Example: Twitter avatar / banner) I ask you to tag me in your description for credit.